ACS330-Collaborative-Robotics/Multi-Robot-Collaboration/readme.md

 ## ROS/Gazebo simulation build

-1. Navigate to `~/catkin_ws` in Terminal and clone this GitHub repo with `git clone https://github.com/ACS330-Collaborative-Robotics/Gazebo_Sim.git`
+1. Navigate to `~/catkin_ws` in Ubuntu Terminal.

-2. Only the `src` and build scripts are stored in the GH Repo so now build the `build` and `devel` folder by running `./build_sim.sh`. **NOTE: `cpr-robot` package is not built with this script to reduce build time.** To build `cpr-robot`, delete `build` and `devel` and run `catkin_make`.
+2. Build the project by running `catkin_make`.
+Only the `src` and build scripts are stored in the GH Repo so this will build the `build` and `devel` folders.

-3. Each node is started separately, in its own Terminal tab to allow easier testing of individual nodes.
+3. Each set of nodes is started separately, in its own Terminal tab to allow easier testing of individual nodes.
 This is **made much easier by using the Tabs feature** in your Terminal program.
-Each node (usually) has its own `.sh` script to start the node and can be stopped with `Ctrl+C`.
+Each group of nodes has its own `.sh` script to start the node and can be stopped with `Ctrl+C`.

 ## Startup Instructions